hallowelt/migrate-dokuwiki/README.md

 ## Workflow
 ### Prepare migration
-1. Create a directory for the migration (e.g. `/tmp/migration/workspace/` ).
+1. Create a directory for the migration source (e.g. `/tmp/migration/input/` ).
-2. Create a directory for the migration (e.g. `/tmp/migration/workspace/input` ).
+2. Create a workspace directory for the migration (e.g. `/tmp/migration/workspace/` ).
-3. Copy the `data` directory from dokuwiki to `/tmp/migration/workspace/input`.
+3. Copy the dokuwiki `data` directory from dokuwiki to `/tmp/migration/workspace/input`.
 4. Remove unused directories before copying.
 Only `attic`,`media`, `media-attic`, `media-meta`, `meta`, `pages`, can be used for migration. `attic` and `media-attic` contain older versions and are not required for migration.
 5. If attic versions should be migrated all archived versions have to be extracted (e.g. `find . -name "*.gz" -exec gunzip {} \;`  on linux systems).

 ### Migrate the contents
-1. Create the "workspace" directory (e.g. `/tmp/migration/workspace/` )
-2. From the parent directory (e.g. `/tmp/migration/` ), run the migration commands
+From the parent directory (e.g. `/tmp/migration/` ), run the migration commands
 1. Run `migrate-dokuwiki analyze --src input/ --dest workspace/` to create "working files".
 After the script has run you can check those files and maybe apply changes if required (e.g. when applying structural changes).
 2. Run `migrate-dokuwiki extract --src input/ --dest workspace/` to extract all contents, like wikipage contents, attachments and images into the workspace
 3. Run `migrate-dokuwiki convert --src workspace/ --dest workspace/` (yes, `--src workspace/` ) to convert the wikipage contents from Confluence Storage XML to MediaWiki WikiText
 4. Run `migrate-dokuwiki compose --src workspace/ --dest workspace/` (yes, `--src workspace/` ) to create importable data

 If you re-run the scripts you will need to clean up the "workspace" directory!